-Director since: 2013 Age: 77 Board Committees and Member of Audit Committee and Chair of Nominating and Corporate Governance Committee eadership: Summary of Experience Mr. Page has served as a member of our board of directors since 2013.
+Director since: 2013 Age: 77 Board Committees and Leadership: Member of Audit Committee and Chair of Nominating and Corporate Governance Committee Summary of Experience Mr. Page has served as a member of our board of directors since 2013.
 Mr. Page has served on the board of directors and audit committees of Lowe's Companies, Inc., a home improvement retailer, from 2003 to 2012, PACCAR, Inc., one of the largest manufacturers of medium and heavy duty trucks in the world, from 2004 to 2012, and Liberty Mutual Holding Company Inc., one of the largest property and casualty insurance companies in the U.S., where he was lead director.
-Before retiring in 2004, Mr. Page served in many leadership roles at United Technologies Corporation, a provider of high technology products and services to the global aerospace and building systems industries, including director, Vice Chairman and Chief Financial Officer, and Presiden and Chief Executive Officer of Otis Elevator, an \$8 billion division of United Technologies.
+Before retiring in 2004, Mr. Page served in many leadership roles at United Technologies Corporation, a provider of high technology products and services to the global aerospace and building systems industries, including director, Vice Chairman and Chief Financial Officer, and President and Chief Executive Officer of Otis Elevator, an \$8 billion division of United Technologies.
 Mr. Page holds a B.S. in business administration from Loyola Marymount University and J.D. from Loyola Law School.
-Specific Quali fications, Attributes, Skills and Experience: Chief Executive Officer and Executive Experience Mr. Page has extensive executive leadership experience at large public companies.
+Specific Qualifications, Attributes, Sk ills and Experience: Chief Executive Officer and Executive Experience Mr. Page has extensive executive leadership experience at large public companies.
 He served as Chief Financial Officer of United Technologies, a global provider of high-technology products and support services in the aerospace and building industries with current revenues of over \$60 billion, and he also served as Chief Executive Officer of Otis Elevator, an \$8 billion revenue operating unit of United Technologies, as Chief Financial Officer of Black & Decker Corporation, a manufacturer of power tools, and as General Counsel of the McCullough Corporation, a subsidiary of Black & Decker.
 Extensive Global or International Business Experience Mr. Page gained extensive experience leading international businesses in his executive leadership roles at United Technologies and as a director of PACCAR.
 This international business experience is extremely valuable to us as international business becomes an increasingly important component of our business.
 Defense and Related Industry Experience From his experience in leadership roles at United Technologies, Mr. Page brings highly relevant experience to our military-focused unmanned aircraft systems business.
 As a director of PACCAR, one of the world's largest manufacturers of medium and heavy-duty trucks, Mr. Page gained experience relevant to our electric vehicle products.
 Commercial Business Experience Mr. Page gained substantial experience in commercial business operations through his positions at United Technologies and Black & Decker Corporation.
 Mr. Page's commercial business experience is of significant importance to the board as the company expands its commercial operations.
 Public Company Board Experience Mr. Page's service as Vice Chairman of United Technologies and as the Lead Independent Director at Liberty Mutual and his experience as a director of United Technologies, PACCAR and Lowe's provides us with valuable corporate governance and board leadership experience.
-Financial Expertise Having served as Chief Financial Officer of two major public companies and as Audit Committee Chair of Lowe's, PACCAR and Liberty Mutual, Mr. Page mas Burbage Director since: 2013 Age: 69 Board Member of Compensation Committee, Nominating and Corporate Governance Committee and Executive Committee Committees and Leadership: Summary Mr. Burbage has served as a member of our board of directors since 2013.
-Mr. Burbage retired from Lockheed Martin Aeronautics Company in April 2013, of Experience after a 33-year career during which he served most recently as Executive Vice President and General Manager, Joint Strike Fighter Program from 2000 to 2013.
-Mr. Burbage also served on active duty in the U.S. Navy as a Naval aviator and recorded more than 3,000 flight hours in 38 types of military aircraft before retiring as a Captain in the U.S. Naval Reserve in 1994.
-Mr. Burbage currently serves as a director of Terma North America, Inc., XCOR Aerospace, a spacecraft and rocket engineering company, and Chemring Group, Inc., a subsidiary of Chemring Group PLC.
-Mr. Burbage received a B.S. in aerospace engineering from the U.S. Naval Academy and holds an M.S. in aeronautical systems from the University of West Florida and an M.B.A. from the University of California, Los Angeles.
-Specific Qualif ications, Attributes, Skills and Experience: Chief Executive Officer or Executive Experience Mr. Burbage was the Lockheed Martin executive responsible for the F-35 Joint Strike Fighter program from its inception to adoption.
-He brings to the board the experience of managing a complex global program involving U.S. military and international customers and global industrial partners.
-Extensive Global or International Business Experience Mr. Burbage's leadership of the F-35 Joint Strike Fighter program involved international business development activities on a global basis.
-The F-35 was sold to more than 10 countries and involved a global manufacturing capability.
-This experience is particularly relevant to us as we pursue larger and more complex international business opportunities.
-Defense Industry Related Experience In addition to decades of experience as an executive of Lockheed Martin, Mr. Burbage previously served as a Naval aviator and test pilot.
-He received numerous industry awards, including the U.S. Naval Academy/Harvard Business Review Award for Ethical Leadership.
-His defense industry and Naval officer experience provides important insights to the board on our largest business and customer set.
-Colones Technology and Imposition Experience Science, Technology and Innovation Experience Mr. Burbage has an extensive engineering background.
-He has a B.S. in aeronautical engineering from the U.S. Naval Academy and an M.S. in aeronautical systems from the University of West Florida.
-He applied this technical and engineering knowledge as a Naval aviator and in his management roles at Lockheed Martin.
-This background and experience is critically important to the board because of the innovative nature and technical complexity of our products.
-Timothy E. C Conver Director 1988 since: 70 Age: 73 Board Committees and Leadership: Member of Executive Committee Summary Mr. Conver served as our President from November 1990 and as our Chief Executive Officer from 1992 until his retirement in May 2016.
-Prior to joining the of company, Mr. Conver served as President of Whittaker Electronic Resources, a supplier of engineered products for military electronics and industrial Experience Specific Qualif instrumentation, for 10 years.
-Mr. Conver is a graduate of the University of Montana and received his M.B.A. from the University of California, Los Angeles. ications, Attributes, Skills and Experience: Specific Qualif Chief Executive Officer and Executive Experience Mr. Conver has extensive executive leadership experience, having served as the Chief Executive Officer of the company for over 20 years and as President of Whittaker Electronic Resources for 10 years.
+10 Financial Expertise Having served as Chief Financial Officer of two major public companies and as Audit Committee Chair of Lowe's, PACCAR and Liberty Mutual, Mr. Page brings a wealth of financial, capital allocation and audit committee experience to the company and the board.